segmentio/analytics-react/README.md

 ## 🎓 Advanced
 ### Typecheck
 Typechecking with [`prop-types`](https://reactjs.org/docs/typechecking-with-proptypes.html) can catch a lot of potential bugs and prevent handing down information in the wrong format.
 For example, enforcing a format for `user` related objects can help with data standardization.
-You can get creative with what traits you expect to be sent to Segment for `identify` and `track`:
+You can get creative with the traits you expect to be sent to Segment for `identify` and `track`:

 ```javascript
 export default class User extends Component {